 Ken Gloss is the current proprietor of The Brattle Book Shop.
 He is a past President of the Antiquarian Booksellers Association of America’s New England Chapter.
-He also sits on the Associate Board of the Boston Public Library.

 Ken Gloss appraises books and libraries for Harvard, Boston University, Boston College, Northeastern, Simmons, Suffolk, Tufts, Babson, Fletcher School of Law and Diplomacy, the FBI and others.
 He lectures on the antiquarian book field to library groups, historical societies and other book-interested groups throughout the New England area.

-Appearing on numerous local and national television and radio programs, Ken is often featured talking about books and their values.
+Appearing on numerous local and national television (including Antiques Roadshow) and radio programs, Ken is often featured talking about books and their values.
 He also has written many articles on appraising books, book collecting and selling.
 Ken gives frequent talks on the topic of old and rare books, with appearances scheduled in and around the Boston metro area.
 To learn more about Ken's talks and to see his upcoming schedule click here.
 You never know what treasures might be in your own attic!